Antonwiklund/2dv610---Software-Testing/GameOfCraps/src/ReadMe.txt

 #Give best players special prize.

 Table class =
-#All functionality for the game itself.
+#All functionality for the game itself - dice etc.

 Audience class =
 #Audience can bet on who it thinks will win.